-We have a guide on how to turn on Airplane Mode for both Android phones and iPhones, but it’s generally easy to implement — just look for an airplane icon and tap it.
+We have a guide on how to turn on Airplane Mode for both Android phones and iPhones, but it’s generally easy to implement — just look for an Airplane icon and tap it.
 You should always see an airplane icon in your notification bar at the top of your screen when you have Airplane Mode switched on.
 Typically, you’ll be prompted to turn it on after boarding a flight, directly before your plane takes off.

 With Airplane Mode turned on, you’ll still be able to use some apps and games, take photos with your camera, and play both videos and music stored locally on your device.

 In 2013, the United States Federal Aviation Administration updated its guidelines to allow for the expanded use of personal electronics.
 This means that you can always use Bluetooth, which is short-range, on a flight to connect to devices like headphones.
-It also means that you can use Wi-Fi on flights, assuming it’s equipped on the plane.
+It also means that you can use Wi-Fi on flights, assuming it’s supported on the plane.

 Thankfully, you can turn Bluetooth and Wi-Fi back on without exiting Airplane Mode.
 To do so, tap the relevant icon in your notification shade by swiping down from the top on an Android device or swiping up from the bottom to access the Control Center on an iOS device.

-However, the precise rules may vary depending on the aircraft, airline, or the country you’re in.
+However, the precise rules may vary depending on the aircraft, airline, or country you’re in.
 If in doubt, ask before you turn any connections on.

-- What is Wi-Fi 6?
-Here’s everything you need to know
+- Does the iPhone 15 fold?
+What you need to know